nkabrown/SCREAMING_SNAKE_CASE/README.md

 ###Location

-Hip location, avoid the appearance of a classroom, welcoming, aspirational, and fun space, e.g., a space like BARREL offices [BARREL](www.barrelny.com/about.the-barrel-office/).
+Hip location, avoid the appearance of a classroom or internet cafe, welcoming, aspirational, and fun space, e.g., a space like [BARREL](http://www.barrelny.com/about.the-barrel-office/) offices .
-Creative negotiation may be required due to little or no budget for rent.
+Creative negotiation may be required due to little or no budget for rent. :(

 ###Format